By: RJ Fisher Last Update: November 2023

 11. Chả Cá – Vietnamese Fish Cake

 More fish, simply because we can.
 But also, because fish represents a large part of the Vietnamese food diet.
 Do not confuse this dish for the Chả Cá Lã Vọng dish that features next on our list of Vietnamese food.
-Chả Cá is a fish cake, made from chopped up fish, mixed with ginger, garlic, onions, fish sauce and any other herbs or spices the chef likes.
+Chả Cá is a Vietnamese fish cake, made from chopped up fish, mixed to a course mash with ginger, garlic, onions, fish sauce and any other herbs or spices the chef likes.

 12. Chả Cá Lã Vọng – Fish in Turmeric and Dill